AndreBezerra19/AndreBezerra19/README.md

 - <h2>Hi, I’m Andre Bezerra 👋</h2>
 - I have already developed tasks automation projects for the area of accounting, asset management, accounts payable.
 All through the conversion of business rules into logic that can be codified.
-Currently, I work with engineering and data analysis, applied to solutions dedicated to the financial area!
+Currently, I work with data engineering and data analysis, applied to solutions dedicated to the financial area!
 ##

 <div style="width: 100%;">